 For all parents of students of the Nye County School District, and who may be without the means to provide breakfast and/or lunch during the week, please see the following information:

-We encourage you to shop local, order take out and delivery, utilize drive through services and support your local businesses!
+We encourage you to shop local, continue to support business reopenings and also consider to utitlize take out and delivery services, and support your local businesses!

-We wish to once again remind everyone to remain calm and use common sense, be mindful of “social distancing” and please let’s all try to show the better side of humanity in our interaction with one another, and be kind.
+We wish to once again remind everyone to contintue to use common sense, continue to be mindful of “social distancing” and please let’s all try to show the better side of humanity in our interaction with one another, and be kind.
 Thank you for your continued support.
-Be calm...be well everyone and remember we are all in this together; “This too shall pass”.
+Be well everyone and remember we are all in this together; “This too shall pass”.

 Chief Executive Officer